| | |

 Disadvantages of cloth diapers:

-• Cost a lot at once if bought new
+• Cost a lot at once if bought a new

 • More complicated and frequent diaper changes